DominikFischer86/DominikFischer86/README.md

 My name is Dominik and I'm in the web industry since 2013, when I started my apprenticeship for media design.
 Three years later after successfully graduating I moved to Berlin (Germany) to work as a webdesigner in a startup called **Websitebutler GmbH**, which later commercially released the tool **Sitejet** that had been used to create the websites all the years up to that point.

-Early 2020 I decided to move on towards Frontend Engineering and am doing so ever since in Düsseldorf (Germany) at **Compeon GmbH**, where I worked mostly remote from home.
+Early 2020 I decided to move on towards Frontend Engineering and was doing so in Düsseldorf (Germany) at **Compeon GmbH**, where I worked mostly remote from home.

-Since 2023 I am working on location at Check24 in Düsseldorf, helping to create the new Cruises product in the frontend with Typescript, Nextjs and gRPC/protobuf.
+Since 2023 I am working on location at **Check24** in Düsseldorf, helping to create the new Cruises product in the frontend with Typescript, Nextjs and gRPC/protobuf.

 ## My main focus is:
 - Javascript/Typescript (React)